-In keeping with the spirit of the BEPS project, the French Finance Bill for 2016 implemented a new anti-avoidance rule (transposing the GAAR included in EU Directive no. 2015/121 of 27 January 2015) taking effect 1 January 2016.
+In keeping with the spirit of the BEPS project, the French Finance Bill for 2016 implemented a new anti-avoidance rule (transposing the GAAR included in EU Directive no. 2015/121of 27 January 2015), with effect as of 1 January 2016.
 Under this rule, the parent-subsidiary regime is not applicable to a ‘non-genuine’ scheme that was set up only or mainly for tax purposes and produces advantages contrary to the regime’s purpose.

-The French tax authorities may use pre-existing abuse-of-law procedures under French tax law to counteract sham transactions and situations where a transaction is solely tax-motivated and the parties have obtained the tax benefit through a literal application of the rules while disregarding their spirit.
+The French tax authorities may use pre-existing abuse-oflaw procedures under French tax law to counteract sham transactions and situations where a transaction is solely tax-motivated and the parties have obtained the tax benefit by literally applying the rules while disregarding their spirit.
 This procedure may be used to tackle hybrid mismatch arrangements.

 France has implemented the Fourth Anti-Money Laundering Directive by introducing a Central Register of Beneficial Ownership to hold information on beneficial ownership for corporate and other legal entities incorporated in France.
 As of 1 April 2017, the register is accessible to tax authorities without any restriction, as the directive requires.
 The register is partially accessible to the public (i.e. to persons or organizations demonstrating a valid interest related to the combat against money laundering, terrorist financing, etc.).